bravacoreana/nomadcoffee-native/README.md

 RN day 3

-Create the Home tab: show all the coffee shops in your Database.
+Create the Home tab: show the coffee shops in db.

 - [x] Infinite Scroll
 - [x] Pull to Refresh
-- [x] The Coffee Shop component should display the name, photos and categories.
+- [x] Coffee shop component: name, photos and categories.

+RN day 4

+- [x] Search Tab: by name of coffee shop and categories